ur-swe-fa24/main-project-jeck-inc/docs/design/Use_Cases/USE_CASES.md

 ## Senior Management Use Case Diagram
 ![Senior Management Use Case Diagram](./UC_Senior_Management.png)

 This diagram shows the Senior Management user and different use cases based off their user stories.
-All these use cases will be the user intereacting with the user interface to achieve what they want.
+All these use cases will be the user interacting with the user interface to achieve what they want.